How to Design & Build Ultra-Low Cost

 tools (milling machines, lates, swagging machines, etc) with pre-fab parts

 rigidly and precisely by DFM techniques described below.
+As pointed in the

 DESIGNING THE OPTIMAL TRUSS SHAPE